 To check your system’s readiness to withstand insider attacks, you can launch an attack against yourself and refine the rules as needed.
 If alerts are triggered too often, you can tune the thresholds.

 A modern alternative to predefined correlation rules is user and entity behavior analytics (UEBA), which provides more precise detection of malicious activity by using machine learning algorithms and advanced analytics.
 UEBA systems create a baseline of normal behavior for each user and then correlate it with the user’s current activity.
 If it detects characteristics of a malicious insider activity, UEBA will inform a security officer about it.
-This approach allows you to perform more targeted monitoring of suspicious employees and reveals abnormal user activity that’s typically not easily found or is missing from logs.
+This approach allows security officers to reveal abnormal user activity that’s typically not easily found or is missing from logs.

 When employees are familiar with security solutions applied by their organizations, they can try to fly under the radar.
-However, UEBA solutions can detect even slight changes in user behavior.
+However, UEBA solutions can identify behavioral patterns and detect even slight changes in user behavior.
 For instance, with Ekran System’s UEBA module, it’s possible to find out if employees access sensitive data during unusual hours, which is one indicator of an insider threat.

 Behavioral analysis also allows you to compare a user’s activity to activities of other employees with similar duties.
 Thus, the system can detect when a user exceeds their authority or begins to look for something that might be stolen and sold for financial gain.

 Detecting a malicious insider is a complicated task for organizations, as it’s not only a technical problem.
-With close cooperation between human resources and security departments, an organization can identify early indicators of potential risk.
-This allows the company to implement targeted monitoring and detect malicious insiders before they cause damage.
+With close cooperation between human resources and IT security departments, you can identify early indicators of insider attack.
+This allows companies to implement targeted monitoring and detect malicious insiders before they cause damage.

-Using Ekran System for employee monitoring, you can identify malicious actions in real time and stop any actual attack immediately.
+Using Ekran System for insider threat protection, you can identify malicious insider threats in real time and stop any actual attack immediately.
 Try the 30-day trial to see for yourself how our platform can enhance your cybersecurity!